Leica M10-P vs Nikon Df

 It is notable that the M10-P offers wifi support, while the Df does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Nikon Df (unlike the M10-P) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M10-P and the Df are recent models that are part of the current product line-up.
-The M10-P replaced the earlier Leica M9-P, while the Df does not have a direct predecessor.
+The M10-P is a recent model that features in the current product line-up of Leica.
+In contrast, the Df has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the Df from Nikon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.